airwallex/airwallex-payment-demo/docs/googlePayButtonExpressCheckout.md

 ### 5. Mount the google pay button element

-Next, we need to mount the card element to the DOM.
+Next, we need to mount the google pay button element to the DOM.

 ```jsx
 const domElement = element.mount('googlePayButton');
 ```

-This function will append the card element to your div with an id `googlePayButton` as created in step 3. **Ensure that there are no other elements in the document with the same id**.
+This function will append the google pay button element to your div with an id `googlePayButton` as created in step 3. **Ensure that there are no other elements in the document with the same id**.

 The **element should only be mounted once** in a single payment flow.